With a degree in biochemistry, Leah works for a small biotechnology company and enjoys writing about science.

-The baby continues to develop at a rapid pace, with the knee joint and webbed fingers and toes making their debut.
+During the 8th week of pregnancy, the baby continues to develop at a rapid pace, with the knee joint and webbed fingers and toes making their debut.
 The "tail" has nearly disappeared as the baby has grown, and the neural network of the brain is forming very quickly.
 The baby is approximately 0.6" long, or the size of a raspberry.

-All of the symptoms of pregnancy are at their peak during week 8.
+All of the following symptoms of pregnancy are at their peak during week eight.
 Morning sickness, if present, can be present throughout the entire day.
 Some women merely feel nauseous, while others vomit.
 With a heightened sense of smell, even the scent of the workplace lunchroom can send many pregnant women running for a bucket (or toilet).

 Avoid carbonated drinks, citrus, and tomato-based products if heartburn is a problem.
 Cured meats, chocolate, and coffee are also contributors to acid reflux.
 Avoid snacking before going to sleep at night, and try to elevate your head by approximately 30° with a large pillow.
 Sleeping while slightly inclined may help reduce the amount of acid that washes up during the night.